uthadehikaru/wa-api/README.md

 ## First Time Setup

 1. Start the server
+2. Open your browser and go to `http://localhost:3000/qr`
-2. Scan the QR code displayed in the terminal using WhatsApp on your phone
+3. Scan the QR code displayed on the web page using WhatsApp on your phone
-3. Check connection status using `/api/v1/status` endpoint
+4. Check connection status using `/api/v1/status` endpoint
-4. Start sending messages!
+5. Start sending messages!

+**Alternative:** You can also scan the QR code displayed in the terminal, but the web interface provides a better user experience.

 ## Project Structure